laminas/laminas-filter/docs/book/inflector.md

   filter chain. `$index` must be passed.
 - `clearRules()` will clear all currently registered rules.

-## Using a Traversable or an array
+## Using a Traversable or an Array

 You can use a `Traversable` or an array to set rules and other object state in your inflectors, by passing either type to either the constructor or the